larrylehan/larrylehan.github.io/_pages/about.md

 * *Joint work with Chenyin Gao and Peter Gilbert.*

 Dec 2024. **[ICSDS invited talk]** I will present [On the Role of Surrogates in Conformal Inference of Individual Causal Effects](https://arxiv.org/pdf/2412.12365) at the International Conference on Statistics and Data Science (ICSDS) in Nice, France.

-Nov 2024. **[New preprint]** [Bounding Causal Effects with an Unknown Mixture of Informative and Non-informative Censoring](https://arxiv.org/pdf/2411.16902) is available on Arxiv.
-* *Joint work with Max Rubinstein, Denis Agniel, Marcela Horvitz-Lennon, and Sharon-Lise Normand.*

 Nov 2024. **[*NEJM Evidence* Publication]** [Truncated, Not Forgotten — Handling Left Truncation in Time-to-Event Studies](https://evidence.nejm.org/doi/full/10.1056/EVIDe2400384) is published in *NEJM Evidence*.